vansh-seth/-Python-Basics-Learning/RegEx/Readme.md

 |            | main   | No match (a is not followed by n) |
 |            | woman  | 1 match  |

+- `?` - Question Mark

-The question mark symbol ? matches zero or one occurrence of the pattern left to it.
+Matches zero or one occurrence of the pattern left to it.

 | Expression | String | Matched? |
 |------------|--------|----------|